ChrisPinna/ChrisPinna/README.md

 #### Communication
 #####

-In the group projects at Makers, we were given the task of achieving web apps that have the functionality of world-renowned companies Airbnb, Facebook, Twitter, etc and so the pressure is high.
+In the group projects at Makers, we were given the task of achieving web apps that have the functionality of world-renowned companies Airbnb, Facebook, Twitter, etc and so, the pressure is high.
 It’s easy to fall into the trap of trying to produce as many features as possible and forget that this is a learning opportunity.
-I made a point of getting to know the people I was working with and for them to know me, of making it known when I didn’t understand something and asking for them to repeat it, of appearing open so that my team knew that they could disagree if they thought they had a better solution, tell me if they didn’t understand, ask for help if needed. for them to want to talk with me.
+I made a point of getting to know the people I was working with and for them to know me, of making it known when I didn’t understand something and asking them to expand on it.
+I aimed to appearing open so that my team knew that they could disagree if they thought they had a better solution, tell me if they didn’t understand, ask for help if needed, for them to 𝘸𝘢𝘯𝘵 to talk with me.
 As a result, I never had a big problem in my projects, but I had many small ones that were dealt with at the moment.

 #### Teamwork
 #####

-Teamwork

 In our second team project at Makers, we had the chance to improve on our previous experience.
-The situation was as follows we had two weeks to learn how to make and deliver a Facebook-like web app with as much functionality as possible; In the previous project, there had been many parts of the project that I had not worked on and I had not learnt from those experiences.
+The situation was as follows: We had two weeks to learn how to make and deliver a Facebook-like web app with as much functionality as possible; In the previous project, there had been many parts of the project that I had not worked on and I had not learnt from those experiences.
 To improve on this I proposed a feature walkthrough, being that our overarching goal was not to make a web app to compete with Facebook and instead to learn from the project, I proposed that after finishing any feature in the project the people in charge of said feature would give a walk-through of how it was achieved.
-In the end, this gave us a great chance to improve our communication skills, global awareness of the project, and team-building opportunity( celebrating the achieved feature ) and made it much easier for everyone to work on all parts of the project since nothing was completely unfamiliar in short the real task of learning was achieved whilst having a great Facebook app in our pockets.
+In the end, this gave us a great chance to improve our communication skills, global awareness of the project, and team-building opportunity (celebrating the achieved feature) and made it much easier for everyone to work on all parts of the project since nothing was completely unfamiliar in short the real task of learning was achieved whilst having a great Facebook app in our pockets.

 ## Tech Skills